 3. Brainstorm & Mind-Map Ideas

 A great way to establish your “area of focus” when it comes to leadership-centric writing is to brainstorm ideas whenever you have a few minutes to do so.
 Grab a piece of paper, write down thoughts that come to your mind, and then branch off into their related verbs, nouns, phrases and keywords worth exploring.
+Then you can start building sentences and rewrite them, or even use a rewording tool to test different versions of your ideas.

 You don’t have to be of rich vocabulary and deep thought to take advantage of writing – all you really need is some patience for your own words to surface.
 Write down potential titles, topics and ideas worth exploring further in order to keep them in your mind for whenever you sit down in front of a computer – by then, your digested thoughts will be ready to jot down.